ku-sldg/plih/_simple/5-Failure.md

 ### Type Rules

 Like `eval` earlier, let's define a set of rules for our new `typeof` function before implementing it.
-These rules will define the relation $t:T$ that is read _t of type T_.
+These rules will define the relation $$t:T$$ that is read _t of type T_.
 The same notation defining antecedents and consequents can be used to define each rule.

 First the constant values: